 Gardening in May

-You can turn your beds and pots into a riot of colour with the right plants, with warmer weather to help them grow fast.
+You can turn your beds and pots into a riot of colour with the right plants and warmer weather to help them grow fast.
 Always plant a good block of plants together so that they really stand out, allowing them a little room to grow.
-Petunias produce a multitude of flowers, and they are really not hard to grow, they like sun, and will flower for you all summer.
+Petunias produce a multitude of flowers, they are not hard to grow, they like the sun and will flower for you all summer.
 It’s also a good time of year to plant dahlias, dianthus, osteospermums and fuschias.

 Pot of the Month